 If North Carolina police are investigating a crime and want to talk to you about it, you should refuse to answer their questions without your lawyer present.
 Keep insisting that your lawyer be called—or, if you have no lawyer, that a public defender be appointed to represent you.

-Watch out for these four police tricks:
+Watch out for these Four Police Tricks

-- Police lie—a lot—to get you to confess.
 In the 1969 Supreme Court case of Frazier v.
 Cupp, the Court found it acceptable when a police officer falsely told a suspect that his cousin had confessed to a murder in order to get the suspect to confess, too.
 Police have been known to invent witnesses, to invent details of what real witnesses saw or heard, to say that accomplices have confessed or have blamed the suspect, to say that specific evidence has been recovered, and other creative details.
 You cannot accept police claims about the investigation process at face value.
 Say nothing until your lawyer arrives.

-- Police promise leniency.
 When the investigator promises you that cooperation answering questions will get you a leniency or a reduced charge, he’s almost certainly lying.
 Police don’t get to decide what charge you will face; the prosecutor does.
 Police do not ask a judge for lenient sentencing; again, only a prosecutor could do that.
 The investigator is making promises he has no authority to carry out.
 That’s proof he’s negotiating in bad faith.

-- The investigator says you can speak “off the record.”
 Sorry, there’s no such thing.
 The Miranda warning begins, “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.”
 Anything you say is fair game for investigators.
 There’s no provision for speaking off the record, or with crossed fingers, or any other exception.
 Say nothing without a lawyer.

-- The investigator says that silence can be taken as a sign of guilt.
 No, your use of a legal right not to speak cannot be held against you.
 You cannot be arrested for refusing to answer questions.
 Police can make an arrest only when probable cause exists, and your silence does not provide probable cause for an arrest.
 The fact that you would not speak to police will not even be mentioned in court, if you are arrested and tried.